 Plausible Analytics

-- Open-source, privacy-focused web analytics with flat pricing
+- Open source, privacy-focused web analytics with flat pricing

-- Lightweight, cookie-free tracking and simple dashboards
+- Lightweight, cookieless tracking and simple dashboards

-- Predictable monthly cost starting at $9 for 10 000 pageviews
+- Predictable monthly cost starting at $9 for 10,000 pageviews

 - Ideal if you need core web metrics without product analytics